 Robert reigned as the King of the Scots until his death in 1329.
-His military prowess, political acumen and his tenacity in defending Scottish independence earned him a semi-legendary status in Scottish medieval history.
+His military prowess, political acumen, and his tenacity in defending Scottish independence earned him a semi-legendary status in Scottish medieval history.

 William the Conqueror was the first Norman king of England following the Norman invasion of England in 1066.

-This was followed by the 1066 invasion in which he successfully defeated the Anglo-Saxons, cemented his control over England by extensively building castles and subdued many attempted rebellions by the Anglo-Saxon nobility in different parts of England.
+This was followed by the 1066 invasion in which he successfully defeated the Anglo-Saxons in the Battle of Hastings, cemented his control over England by extensively building castles, and subdued many attempted rebellions by the Anglo-Saxon nobility in different parts of England.